unizar-flav/ProLink/README.md

 ## Usage
 This software is intended to be executed in Google Colab.
 To run it, open [this notebook](https://colab.research.google.com/github/unizar-flav/ProLink/blob/master/ProLink.ipynb) and follow these steps:

-**Step 1:** Run the first cell in order to install the dependencies required for the script.
+**Step 1:** Run the first cell in order to install the dependencies required.
 It is only needed to do once everytime the execution environment is initialized.

 **Step 2:** Introduce the desired parameters in the form of the second cell and execute it.

+**Step 3:** Run the "Execute the script" cell.
+This may take a while to be completed.
+Check the box `extra_verbose` for an enriched output beyond the standard.

+**Step 4:** Download the results as a zip file by running the last cell.

 ***Parameters***
 | Argument name                             | Description                                                                                      |